noor-latif/nodered-automatic-provision/README.md

 TODO:

--   How to use CLI
+-   How to use the CLI
 -   How to create a single Node-RED container
 -   How to create multiple Node-RED containers for a specified amount of users